-Grand Central Birmingham opened in September 2015 above and integrated with Birmingham New Street Station, one of the UK’s busiest intercity rail stations, with approximately 35,000 sqm of gross leasable area and a major mixed retail and dining offer.
-The development is owned by Hammerson, which completed 100% acquisition of Bullring & Grand Central in August 2025, as the station-integrated retail component of the New Street Station redevelopment that transformed Birmingham’s principal rail gateway.
+Grand Central Birmingham opened in September 2015 above and integrated with Birmingham New Street Station, one of the UK’s busiest intercity rail stations, with approximately 40,600 sqm of gross leasable area and a major mixed retail and dining offer.
+The development is owned by Hammerson, which completed 100% acquisition of Bullring & Grand Central in August 2025, as the station-integrated retail component of the New Street Station redevelopment that transformed Birmingham’s main rail gateway.

 Hammerson manages Grand Central as the station-integrated retail asset that creates a captive retail audience from New Street’s commuter and long-distance passenger flows, a commercial model that depends fundamentally on the station’s role as the West Midlands rail network hub rather than on the attractiveness of the retail offer in isolation.